Protected Disclosures - Ireland

 Please click here to go to the DPER webpage which has information for citizens and public bodies on protected disclosures.
 There you will find resources including the following booklets "Protected Disclosures Act :Key messages for employers" , Protected Disclosures Act: Key messages for Prescribed Persons and “Protected Disclosures Act Key messages for workers”.

-In November 2022 DPER issued interim guidance for public bodies and prescribed persons on the Protected Disclosures Act .("DPER Interim Guidance") and on 20 November 2023 the Minister for Public Expenditure, NDP Delivery and Reform issued statutory guidance for public bodies on the Protected Disclosures Act 2014.
+On 20 November 2023 the Minister for Public Expenditure, NDP Delivery and Reform issued statutory guidance for public bodies on the Protected Disclosures Act 2014.
 Click here for the press release when the statutory guidance was issued.
-It supersedes the Interim Guidance.
+The statutory guidance updates and supersedes the original statutory Guidance issued in 2015 and interim guidance issued in November 2022.(These superseded documents are available on the Government's website).

-The Minister also issued two templates one for internal and one for external protected disclosures policies for use by public bodies and prescribed persons.
+In November 2023 the Minister also issued two templates, one for internal and one for external protected disclosures policies for use by public bodies and prescribed persons.
 The templates are available at the end of the webpage of the Department of Public Expenditure, NDP Delivery and Reform “Protected Disclosures Act: Information for Citizens and Public Bodies” which has been updated as of 20 November 2023.

 The Minister in his press release on the statutory guidance said that while it is targeted at the public sector much of the content is also applicable to the private sector and he expressed the hope that private sector organisations would also find the guidance useful.